tbntdima/dmitriyaa.github.io/README.md

 - Initial inspiration came from Dan Abramov's website - [overreacted.io](https://overreacted.io/).

-- I am constantly learning a lot of new material and I think describing it im my own words is a great way to:
+- I am constantly learning a lot of new material and I think describing it in my own words is a great way to:

   - consolidate the knowledge